Inclusiv announces new investors in Southern Equity Fund and begins making loans

 Credit unions interested in learning more about the Inclusiv Southern Equity Fund should contact Cathi Kim, Director, Inclusiv/Capital, at email@example.com.

-At Inclusiv, we believe that financial inclusion is a fundamental right.
+At Inclusiv, we believe that true financial inclusion and empowerment is a fundamental right.
 We dedicate ourselves to closing the gaps and removing barriers to financial opportunities for people living in distressed and underserved communities.
 Inclusiv is a certified CDFI intermediary that transforms local progress into lasting national change.
 We provide capital, make connections, build capacity, develop innovative products and services and advocate for our member community development credit unions (CDCUs).
-Inclusiv members serve nearly ten million residents of low-income urban, rural and reservation-based communities across the US and hold over $100 billion in community-controlled assets.
+Inclusiv members serve over 14 million residents of low-income urban, rural and reservation-based communities across the US and hold over $184 billion in community-controlled assets.
 Founded in 1974, Inclusiv is headquartered in New York, NY, with offices in Madison, WI and Atlanta, GA.
 For more information about Inclusiv visit us at Inclusiv.org

 and connect with us on Facebook